-Railway Estrada de Ferro Sorocabana, opened in 1875, ran between the rivers Peixe and Paranapanema.
-The railway complex in the state of São Paulo was built with a peculiar outline, like a vast flat hand: the fist in the city of Santos, the hand in São Paulo and the fingers running through the interior of the state.
+The Estrada de Ferro Sorocabana, opened in 1875, ran between the Peixe and Paranapanema rivers.
+The railroad complex of the State of São Paulo was built with a peculiar layout, as if it were a vast flat hand: the wrist in Santos, the hand in São Paulo and the fingers running through the interior of the state.
 Sorocabana was the little finger.

-After acquiring the bankrupt estate of Banco União, in addition to the textile factory, Antonio Pereira Ignacio acquired Estrada de Ferro Votorantim.
-Aiming to improve the production and flow of products from the factory, Pereira Ignacio changes the size of the gauge of the rails and electrifies the railway.
-From then on, the railway becomes Estrada de Ferro Elétrica Votorantim (EFEV), being the second railway to be electrified in the state of São Paulo.
-Distinguished personalities were present in the opening in 1922, including the president of the state of São Paulo, Washington Luiz.
-Calixto de Paula Souza was remembered for his dedication to the construction of the railway and the Sorocaba station was named after him.
+With the acquisition of Banco União’s bankruptcy estate, in addition to the fabric factory, Antonio Pereira Ignacio acquired the Estrada de Ferro Votorantim.
+In order to facilitate the production and disposal of products from the factory, Pereira Ignacio changes the size of the track gauge and electrifies the track.
+From then on the line became known as the Votorantim Electric Railway (EFEV), being the second railway to be electrified in the State of São Paulo.
+The inauguration in 1922 had distinguished participants, among them the then president of the State of São Paulo, Washington Luiz.
+Calixto de Paula Souza was remembered for his dedication to building the road, and the Sorocaba station was named after him.

-Excerpt from the 1922 film showing some aspects of the operation of the EFEV (Votorantim Electric Railway).
+Excerpt from the 1922 film showing some aspects of the operation of EFEV (Estrada de Ferro Elétrico Votorantim).

 Ticket used on the Votorantim Electric Railway, departing from Votorantim to Paula Souza Station, used on November 11, 1944.